 Question 11.2.
-Explain why the benefits to be gained from bucket brigades might not be as great when there are only a few pickers in the aisle.
+Explain why the benefits to be gained from bucket brigades might be greater when there are more pickers in the aisle.

 Question 11.3.
 What are the two fundamental forms of waste that are associated with bottlenecks in a flow line?